-- Look at the list of official Disney Port Adventures to get a feel for what to see at each stop, but don’t book through Disney unless it’s your only option.
+- Look at the list of official Disney Port Adventures to get a feel for what to see at each stop, but don’t book shore excursions unless it’s your only option.
 With 55 people on a bus there’s going to be limited flexibility, and there can be delays for unscheduled bathroom stops.
-You’re also likely not getting the best pricing – Disney’s price for the Blue Lagoon port excursion in Reykjavik was three times as much as the exact same tour booked locally.
+You’re also likely not getting the best pricing – Disney’s price for the Blue Lagoon port shore excursion in Reykjavik was three times as much as the exact same tour booked locally.

 - To research the best private tour options, simply Google “day trips from Livorno” or wherever your stop is.
 And go to TripAdvisor, search for that city, and then look at Activities and Tours.
 Don’t go by the rankings, since those sometimes aren’t indicative of quality, but definitely read the reviews.